mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Waite's interpretation of levels of abstraction and semantic waves in a computing education context is potentially relevant as example of how can contribute to the debate in this area.

 REWRITE
-Waite's research contains limited examples but given the broad alignment with UK curricular context would likely include Wing's take on CT at the most abstract, and specifics coding constructs or even syntax at the most concreted.
+Waite's research contains limited examples but given the broad motivation of the research to align with UK curricular context and thus elements of computational thinking, there are some complexities present that bear exploreing.

-A synthesis of relevant literature supports an spectrum of abstraction,
+Comparing Wing's take on CT at the most abstract, and LOA model where the problem is the most abstract.

+Waite leads with the problem to be solved, and Wing's CT concepts are explored in the design level.
+The specifics of coding constructs or even syntax at the most concrete follow after that.

 Such a spectrum is in is broadly in line with LOA interpretation,

+LATER?
 As a challenge Waite's findings on levels of abstraction, my own notes and reflections in appendix.learning map cautioned me against explicit teaching of abstraction and imposing shifts in perspectives for fear of interrupting the flow of participant making.

 THIS DEPENDS ON WHAT THE CONCEPTION OF ABSTRACTION IS HERE